RomanShtyk/books/chess/The_Amateurs_Mind.md

 * bishops are really better in pawn race endgames

 #### The center, territory and space

 Rule 1: full pawn center gives control over key squares Rule 2: full pawn center is responsibility, when you achieve it - make it indestructible Rule 3: do not advance the center too early, every pawn move leaves a weakness Rule 4: strive to attack full center
-Rule 5: if central pawns are traded than open file exists for rooks Rule 6: if center is blocked - play switches to the wings Rule 7: if center is blocked - play on the wing your pawn are pointing
+Rule 5: if central pawns are traded than open file exists for rooks Rule 6: if center is blocked - play switches to the wings Rule 7: if center is blocked - play on the wing your pawn are pointing Rule 7.5: push the pawn that stand next to your most advance pawn Rule 8: A wide open center allows you to attack with pieces.
+A closed center generally means that you must attack with pawns (this enables you to grab space and open files for your Rooks)

-# 65
+#### Rules of space:

+1) if you have more space - better to avoid exchanges
+2) spatial plus is a permanent advantage, no need to hurry to utilize it 3)